thi-ng/blog/2016/20160502-hiperf-clojurescript.md

 claiming temporary ownership rights before sending it back to the other party.
 [Rust](https://rust-lang.org) users might feel right at home here :)

-In terms of code organization, Clojurescript’s (well, actually Google Closure compiler’s) modular compilation at least allows us to keep the worker parts in the same code base without incurring another copy of compiled Clojurescript.
-The bad news are, that modular compilation is currently not supported when using the build profile “:optimizations :none”, as is usually the case during development.
+In terms of code organization, Clojurescript's (well, actually Google Closure compiler's) modular compilation at least allows us to keep the worker parts in the same code base without incurring another copy of compiled Clojurescript.
+The bad news are, that modular compilation is currently not supported when using the build profile ":optimizations :none", as is usually the case during development.
 One way to workaround this is by trying to isolate the development of the worker in time (do it first), compile it and then use Figwheel (or similar) for working on the main app.